LUCIFER LUCIFER

 It’s a very lonely, and isolating world.

-Those who enter the Hollow do not go through metamorphosis like victims of the Nightmare, but they do
+Souls who enter the Hollow do not go through metamorphosis like victims of the Nightmare, but they do

-have a 1000 year (10 years Earth time) limit to their stay.
+have a 1000 year (10 years Earth time) limit to their stay in the same way as denizens of the Nightmare.

-And when their time is up, they will succumb to the rot.
+And when their time is up, they will succumb to the

-The Hollow will also subject its victims to hallucinations but they are far less severe and exaggerated in comparison
+The Hollow will also subject its victims to hallucinations but they are far less severe

-to the Nightmares.
 Hallucinations also happen far less frequently here, and do not worsen

 with time like they do in the Nightmare.

-Throughout time, those who reside here might begin to lose themselves causing them to become dangerous and volatile
+Throughout time, those who reside here might begin to lose themselves causing them to become

-towards other denizens in time.
 They often begin attacking each other, and in some cases, outright killing each other.

 Regardless, any soul that is “murdered” in this realm regenerates and returns later on with memories of